topcoder-platform/taas-app/README.md

 ## Config

-For available variables config, please refer to `config/development.js` and `config/production.js`.
+For available variables config which depend on the running environment (`development` or `production`), please refer to `config/development.js` and `config/production.js`.

+For application constants which don't depend on the running environment use `src/constants/index.js`.

 ## NPM Commands